 To convey knowledge about bacterial pathogenicity and to provide pastoral support and mentor students

-I shall continue to study aspects of quorum sensing and bacterial protein secretion.
-In addition I am looking forward to a new project centred around determining simultaneous measurement of transcription, translation and metabolism during human skin infection.
-Finally I would be interested in further investigating bacterial membrane structure/integrity in particular in relation to organisms which are capable of shape changes such as Helicobacter pylori.
+I shall continue to study aspects of quorum sensing, metabolism and bacterial protein secretion.
+In addition I am looking forward to a new project centred around determining simultaneous measurement of transcription, translation and metabolism during human skin infection and in polymicrobial biofilms.